esphome/esphome-docs/components/sensor/xiaomi_cgg1.rst

     Got Xiaomi CGG1 7A:80:8E:19:36:BA Got temperature=23.4°C, humidity=65.0%

 Note that it can sometimes take some time for the first BLE broadcast to be received.
-You can speed up the process by pressing the grey bluetooth button on the back of the device.
+You can speed up the process by pressing the grey Bluetooth button on the back of the device.

 Then just copy the address (``7A:80:8E:19:36:BA``) into a new ``sensor.xiaomi_cgg1`` platform entry like in the configuration example at the top.

 .. note::

-    The ESPHome Xiaomi integration listens passively to packets the xiaomi device sends by itself.
+    The ESPHome Xiaomi integration listens passively to packets the Xiaomi device sends by itself.
     ESPHome therefore has no impact on the battery life of the device.

 See Also